Frequently Asked Questions

-They aren't, but we're glad we fooled you.
-We build single speed bikes (freewheel and fixed) and internally geared (3, 8, 11-speed) bikes.
+They aren't, but we're glad we fooled you with our single speed bikes (freewheel and fixed) and internally geared (8 or 11-speed) bikes.
 Our geared bikes look like single speeds because we don't use external derailleurs.
 They are as simple to ride and maintain as a single speed, but include the total gearing versatility of a multi-speed.

 Can I put panniers on my Mission Bicycle?

 Yes.
 While our frames are built clean, free of eyelets and unnecessary braze-ons, there are several portage options available.
 We'd be happy to discuss those with you during your bicycle design.
 Our Stinson frames are designed to accomodate just about any front or rear racks.

 I have my own wheelset / saddle / crankset / etc... from an old bike, can you build me a bike but use my existing parts instead?